benbalter/benbalter.github.com/_posts/2020-02-06-blocking-vs-muting.md

 description: Most platforms offer some form of user blocking, user muting, or both.
 Here's why GitHub has taken a bit of a unique approach to blocking that diverges from what you might see on other social networks.
 ---

 Most platforms offer some form of user blocking, user muting, or both.
-Here's why GitHub has taken a bit of a unique approach to blocking that diverges from what you might see on other social networks.
-Typically, each user safety feature is roughly:
+Here's a brief look at why GitHub has taken a bit of a unique approach to blocking that diverges from what you might see on other social networks and some of the special considerations that come as a result.

+Typically, social networks offer at least two distinct user safety features which are roughly:

 * **User muting** - You don't see _the blocked user's_ content.
 * **User blocking** - The blocked user doesn't see _your_ content.